emacs-php/php-mode/README.md

 </div>

+> [!NOTE]
+> This branch is maintained to support Emacs 27.x.
+For details, see [Drop Emacs 27 Support](https://github.com/emacs-php/php-mode/issues/811).

 Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode][php-mode].

 > [!NOTE]